mautic/mautic/README.md

 	</tr>
 </table>

 **Get stuck?** *No problem.
-Check out the <a href="https://www.mautic.org/community">Mautic community</a> for help and answers.*
+Check out [general troubleshooting](https://mautic.org/docs/en/tips/troubleshooting.html) and if it won't solve your issue join us at the <a href="https://www.mautic.org/community">Mautic community</a> for help and answers.*

 # Disclaimer
 Installing from source is only recommended if you are comfortable using the command line.
 You'll be required to use various CLI commands to get Mautic working and to keep it working.
 If the source and/or database schema gets out of sync with Mautic's releases, the release updater may not work and will require manual updates.
+For production is recommened the pre-packaged Mautic available at [mautic.com/download](https://www.mautic.org/download).

 *Also note that the source outside <a href="https://github.com/mautic/mautic/releases">a tagged release</a> should be considered "alpha" and may contain bugs, cause unexpected results, data corruption or loss, and is not recommended for use in a production environment.
 Use at your own risk.*

-If you prefer, there are packaged downloads ready for install at [https://www.mautic.org/download](https://www.mautic.org/download).

 # Keeping Up-To-Date